LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 repo start mychanges .
 ```

 Make the edits to that file.
-You can check those changes:
+You can check those changes (The `-n` tells that no changes should be made to the staging area, git will only show if the files are OK to be staged):

 ```
 git add InputDevice.java -n